MikeIbberson/site/content/projects/tdlGentek.md

 business logic, tied to dozens of modules and user types.

-The custom portal, referred to as _OET_, stands in front of an on-premise ERP system.
-Given its age and limitations, the client decided to implement all business logic in the portal, acting as the "brain" for their ERP's "body".
-As such, except for financial responsibilies, OET truly takes care of everything else: from sales to returns to prospecting to vendor management.
+The custom portal, referred to as _OET_, stands in front of an on-premise ERP (Enterprise Resource Planning) system.
+Given its age and limitations, we decided to implement all business logic in OET, acting as the "brain" for the ERP's "body".
+As such, except for financial responsibilies, OET handles everything else: from sales to returns to prospecting to vendor management.

 ## Dynamic sales engine

-By far the most intense aspect of the portal deals with pricing -- both in terms of quoting as well as over-the-top incentives like rebates and claim-backs.
-It's common for some customers to have hundreds of sales rules on their profile, some affecting single SKUs and others whole vendor catalogues.
+By far the most intense aspect of the portal deals with pricing—both in terms of quoting as well as over-the-top incentives like rebates and claim-backs.
+It's common for some customers to have hundreds of sales rules, some affecting single SKUs and others whole vendor catalogues.

 ### Custom pricing